psyinfra/HTCrystalBall/README.md

     usage: htcrystalball.py -c CPU -r RAM [-g GPU] [-d DISK] [-j JOBS] [-d DURATION] [-v]

-    To get a preview for any job you are trying to execute using HTCondor, please pass at least the number of CPUs and either the amount of RAM or diskspace (including units eg. 100MB, 90M, 10GB, 15G) to this script according to the usage example shown above.
+    To get a preview for any job you are trying to execute using HTCondor, please pass at least the number of CPUs and the amount of RAM (including units eg.
+    100MB, 90M, 10GB, 15G) to this script according to the usage example shown
+    above.
 For JOB Duration please use d, h, m or s

     optional arguments:
       -h, --help            show this help message and exit